All Episodes

 Oh, unveil all the narratives now.

-All the questions from reporters, the really hard-hitting stuff, you know, like how does it feel to be the first woman to just shatter the ultimate glass ceiling?
+The really hard-hitting stuff, you know, like, how does it feel to be the first woman to just shatter the ultimate glass ceiling?

-Um so get ready for that.
+So get ready for that.

-Timing will be sort of a theme, I think, throughout our discussion today, my friends, because they're trying to make the timing as good as it can possibly be for Hillary for the Hillary narrative, and they're trying to write uh right away, now that we're into the basically into the general.
+Timing will be sort of a theme, I think, throughout our discussion today, my friends, because they're trying to make the timing as good as it can possibly be for Hillary, for the Hillary narrative.

 I know technically we're not in the general, but we're really actually in the general.

-Uh they're gonna try to define Trump, and so we'll get into that.
+And so we'll get into that.

-But for I want to start on the Democrat side, and then we'll make our way over to the Republican side and then other stories of note and interest all across the spectrum.
+But I want to start on the Democrat side, and then we'll make our way over to the Republican side and then other stories of note and interest all across the spectrum.

-So here's the deal you've got a huge sigh of relief from the mainstream media because they were able to, in advance of the California primary, which let's not forget is happening today for the Democrats along with a number of other states, New Jersey and some others.
+You've got a huge sigh of relief from the mainstream media because they were able to, in advance of the California primary, which let's not forget is happening today for the Democrats, along with a number of other states, New Jersey and some others, that the California primary is happening.

 It is a mathematical certainty that she will win, they say.

-Or I should say a high prob such a high probability that we don't have to discuss the alternative, and I'll get into the alternatives perhaps in just a second.
+Or I should say such a high probability that we don't have to discuss the alternative.

 But oh, what great timing.